mejasonatkinson/blog/content/posts/dyspraxia-what-is-it.md

 ---

-Quote of the week - "I'm not clumsy.
+"I'm not clumsy.
 It's just the floor hates me, the tables and charis are bullies & the wall gets in the way."

 ---